-Included is a 40 pins 0.5mm 200mm FFC.
-You could use your own cable, but there are some considerations (pitch, top & bottom contacts, not too long) to keep in mind.
-Also keep in mind that you'll need at least two of these shields, or roll your own PCB to connect to (pinout will be here shortly).
+Available separately is a 40 pins 0.5mm 150mm FFC.
+You could use your own cable, but there are some considerations (pitch, opposite contacts, not too long) to keep in mind.
+Also keep in mind that you'll need at least two of these shields, or roll your own PCB to connect to.
+The pinout is available on Hackaday.io.

 A set of R3 stackable headers is included, but not soldered.
 So you're free to use other headers or solder a shield directly onto the FPC shield for a very thin connection.
 The shield is about 4mm high without headers.
 If you mount it on a headerless Arduino Leonardo, the package is less than 10mm high.

 No country selected, please select your country to see shipping options.

 No rates are available for shipping to .

 Enter your email address if you'd like to be notified when Arduino Flat Flexible Connector (FFC) Shield can be shipped to you: